First performance by 20 December 2020 by pianist Daniel Pesca as presented by Constellations Chamber Concerts in Washington D.C.

 Commissioned by Daniel Pesca

 You may elect to omit both Sostenuto Pedal sections: Bars 23 – 33 and Bars 48 – 60.
 This makes the composition 60 seconds shorter.

 Featuring the world premiere recording of Bell Illuminations (2020) by Augusta Read Thomas

 Bell Illuminations for solo piano.
 World Premiere by Daniel Pesca.

-Bells are heard in the distance as if through mist.
-When “rainbows” appear (featuring the sostenuto pedal,) additional layers of bells swirl and dance as technical demands on the pianist’s virtuosity grow ever more and more intense, leading to radiant and bright illuminations that flare in all directions, as if five bell-tower carillons were optimistically ringing at the same time.
+In this ballade, Bells are heard in the distance as if through mist.
+When “rainbows” appear (featuring the sostenuto pedal) additional layers of bells swirl and dance as technical demands on the pianist’s virtuosity grow ever more and more intense, leading to radiant and bright illuminations that flare in all directions, as if five bell-tower carillons were optimistically ringing at the same time.

 The sonic predecessors of BELL ILLUMINATIONS include Ravel, Debussy, Scriabin, Herbie Hancock, Art Tatum, and Bill Evans, whose musical perfumes Thomas has reveled in for decades.

 It is clear, in all Thomas’ works, that she has been listening to jazz for over 40 years.
 She is not a composer of what is sometimes referred to as "crossover" jazz/classical pieces; rather, there is a deeply integrated, digested, and well-heard sensibility related to jazz harmonies, flexibility, spontaneity, rhythm, and flow in her music of the past 30 years.

 Thomas said of the work: "Although highly notated, precise, carefully structured, soundly proportioned, and while the pianist is elegantly working from a nuanced, very specific text, I like my music to have the feeling that it is organically being self-propelled - on the spot.
 As if we listeners are overhearing a spontaneous captured improvisation."